jedubois/InternalDocumentation/Agendas/DASA-Agenda-2015-02-18.md

 Minutes:

-*
+* *Robin* Mailchimp is setup and verified.
+Signup is created, and will be placed on the dasa website.
+* *Riaan* to help *Robin* to add to the site. *Andre* is also available to assist.

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 --------------------------------------------------------------------------------